CIP-RIU/RIU_docs/tutorials/git_riu_tutorial/git_riu_tutorial.md

 ## 2 Fork repositories from GitHub

-One of the basic steps is *fork* packages.
+One of the basic steps is **fork** repositories.
 Our collaborators from other units at CIP commonly use packages together with Github to work with riu projects.
 A *Fork* is a copy of a particular repository.
-When you *fork* a package you preserve the original one and make changes in your copy.
+When you *fork* a package you preserve the original one and make changes in your own.

 For this purpose, we need